AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/20-pow-reflection.md

 Can blockchains work cooperatively to secure each other?
 It certainly seems that there is nothing *in principle* that prohibits this.
 Can we come up with a way to do this?

-The idea of one blockchain 'imaging' another blockchain via chain-headers and its state via SPV proofs is not new.
+The idea of one blockchain 'tracking' another blockchain via chain-headers and its state via SPV proofs is not new.
 In 2013[^xc1], I (loosely) proposed a system which used this method to support rich cross-chain exchange.
 I wrote a simplified implementation of this method in the very early days of Ethereum[^xc3], a precursor to the later-successful BTC Relay[^xc4].
-The general idea of one blockchain imaging the headers of another will be our starting point.
+The general idea of one blockchain tracking the headers of another will be our starting point.

 [^xc1]: <https://bitcointalk.org/index.php?topic=198032.0>, <https://bitcointalk.org/index.php?topic=598784.0>
 [^xc3]: <https://github.com/XertroV/coppr/blob/master/chainheaders.py>